Pé na Cova: Spin-off

 On the program's official website, there was a web series called Lembranças do Irajá (Memories of Irajá), where the main focus was on showing the past of the central characters.

 Rebroadcast

-From January 10, 2019, to March 19, 2020, It was rebroadcast on Canal Viva.
+From 10 January 2019, to 19 March 2020, It was rebroadcast on Canal Viva.

 Reception

 Audience

 The series premiered with an average of 17 points in São Paulo.

 Critical evaluation

 Columnist Nilson Xavier of the UOL website praised the show, saying: "There's nothing like black humor to play with death and prejudice by taking a debauched and amusing look at human tragedy."